 Do you need more labels for chemicals in your lab?
-These are available free of charge from Memorial University's Department of Health and Safety.
+These are available free of charge from Memorial University's Department of Environmental Health & Safety.

-To comply with Provincial government regulations, Memorial University's Department of Health and Safety keeps room-by-room inventories of equipment and chemicals that are used on campus.
+To comply with Provincial government regulations, Memorial University's Department of Environmental Health & Safety keeps room-by-room inventories of equipment and chemicals that are used on campus.

 - Chemical Waste Disposal form